vishwaravi321/frappe-deploy-pipeline/README.md

 ## 🛠 GitHub Actions Workflow

+- Move the workflow file to `.github/workflows/`
-The workflow file is located at:
+- The workflow file is located at:

 ```
 .github/workflows/deploy.yml